Southeastern Library Association Mentoring Program

 - Be honest and professional in all interactions with mentee by following the ALA Code of Ethics

-- Submit a brief yearly report about the mentoring program and your relationship with the individual you mentored to the Chair of the Membership and Mentoring Committee.
+- Submit a a report/survey monkey every 6 months about the mentoring program and your relationship with the individual you mentored to the Chair of the Membership and Mentoring Committee.

 *If both the mentee and mentor agree, the mentoring program could be extended to a second year.